anfractuosity/ramrecovery/README.md

 # ramrecovery

 Simple demo illustrating remanence of data in RAM.
 See https://en.wikipedia.org/wiki/Cold_boot_attack and associated papers for much more information!
+In one of the original cold boot attack papers "Lest We Remember: Cold Boot Attacks on Encryption Keys" by Halderman et al. they loaded an image of the Mona Lisa and "cut power for varying lengths of time".

-The program in src, loads 5100 + 1 images of the Mona Lisa into RAM on the Pi 4GB, running Raspberry Pi OS Lite.
+The program in src, loads many images of the Mona Lisa into RAM on the Pi, running Raspberry Pi OS Lite.

 ```
 cd src